mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_assignments.md

 Check out [A Beginner's Guide to Writing Documentation](http://www.writethedocs.org/guide/writing/beginners-guide-to-docs/) for more guidance.

+**Due Thursday 12/6/16 by 2:45pm**

 Specs:

-* Due Thursday 12/6/16 by 2:45pm.
+* 1 point for on time delivery
-* Publish to your website.
+    * on your website
-* Document a specfic task required to cleanup or visualize your data.
-* Include 5 or more steps.
-* Include screenshots and links when appropriate.

-* Be specific!
+    * 150+ words
+* 1 point for well structured documentation (headings, bullet points).
+* 1 point for screenshots, links, or other visual material.
+* 1 point for clear, jargon-free writing.
+* 1 point for comprehensiveness and appropriate details.

+Check out [A Beginner's Guide to Writing Documentation](http://www.writethedocs.org/guide/writing/beginners-guide-to-docs/) for more guidance.

 ### Project reflection

 The final assignment for this unit a piece of reflective writing.
 Talk about your feelings.
 What have you learned?
 What has been challenging?
 How has your relationship with technology changed?
 What would you have done differently?
 Reflect on Unit 3 and the course as a whole.

+** Due Thursday 12/6/16 by 2:45pm.**

 Specs:

-* Due Thursday 12/6/16 by 2:45pm.
+* 1 point for assignment delivery:
+    * On time
+    * 300-500 words
-* Submit via your Box folder.
+    * Submit on Box.
 You are welcome, but not required to post to your website.
-* 300-500 words.
-* Address the following:
+* 4 points for addressing the following:
     * What have you learned?
     * What has been challenging?
     * How has your relationship with technology changed?
 What about your conception of data?
-Mapping?
+Maping?
     * What would you have done differently?
     * What was your biggest achievement in this course?
     * What lesson have you learned from this course that you can apply in the future?

 ## Blog posts